ayush4345/CodeCraft/README.md

 3. Install dependencies: `npm install`
 4. Set up the Supabase project and configure the required credentials in the `supabase.js` file.
 5. Start the development server: `npm start`
+6. For running Puppteer backend, Navigate to the project directory: `cd puppeteer`.
+7. Start the puppeteer server : `node server.js`.

 The project should now be running on `http://localhost:3000`.